-- Regulations at 42 CFR § 422.101(f)(1)(i); 42 CFR § 422.152(g)(2)(iv) require that all SNPs conduct an HRA for every SNP enrollee. - !
+- !
 All enrollees must have an HRA. - !
 Completed HRAs must include direct enrollee and/or caregiver input to be considered valid for purposes of fulfilling Part C reporting requirements. - The quality and content of the HRA should identify the medical, functional, cognitive, psychosocial, and mental health needs of each SNP enrollee. - For questions regarding HRA reporting, see Part C Reporting Requirements CMS.

-Health Risk Assessment Tool (HRAT)
+Health Risk Assessment (HRA)

-Intent: Describe how the plan conducts HRAT to collect and use data to assess the medical, functional, cognitive, psychosocial, and mental health needs of SNP enrollees.
+Intent: Describe how the plan conducts HRA to collect and use data to assess the medical, functional, cognitive, psychosocial, and mental health needs of SNP enrollees.

-Focus: Detailed description of how the HRAT is used in the coordination of care and development of an Individualized Care Plan (ICP), and how results are communicated to the Interdisciplinary Care Team (ICT).
+Focus: Detailed description of how the HRA is used in the coordination of care and development of an Individualized Care Plan (ICP), and how results are communicated to the Interdisciplinary Care Team (ICT).

-Health Risk Assessment Tool (Cont'd.)
+Health Risk Assessment (Cont'd.)

-- Describe how the organization conducts the initial HRAT and the annual reassessment for each enrollee. - Detail the HRAT administration process and methodology. - Address how HRAT assesses medical, functional, cognitive, psychosocial, and mental health needs of SNP enrollees. - 2.
-Describe how the organization uses the HRAT to develop and update the ICP for each enrollee. - Address both the development and updating of the ICP in a timely manner. - Explain process and time frames.
+- 1. Describe how the SNP conducts the initial HRA and the annual reassessment for each enrollee. - Detail the HRA administration process and methodology. - Address how HRA assesses medical, functional, cognitive, psychosocial, and mental health needs of SNP enrollees. - Address initial and annual assessments, in addition to health status change and care transition assessments. - !
+Detail the process for attempting to contact enrollees to complete the HRA and the process for documenting refusals. - Note: Previously included under Factor 3. - !
+Completed HRAs must comprise direct enrollee and/or caregiver input. - 2.
+Describe how the SNP uses the HRA to develop/update the ICP for each enrollee. - Address both the development and updating of the ICP in a timely manner.

-Health Risk Assessment Tool (Cont'd.)
+Health Risk Assessment (Cont'd.)

-- 3. Describe how the organization disseminates HRAT information to the ICT and how the ICT uses the information. - Address initial and annual assessments, in addition to health status change and care transition assessments. - Detail the process for attempting to contact enrollees to complete the HRAT and the process for documenting refusals. - !
-Completed HRAs must comprise direct enrollee and/or caregiver input. - Provide detailed plan and rationale for reviewing, analyzing and stratifying HRA results, if applicable. - Describe mechanisms and communication used to provide HRAT results to the ICT, provider network, enrollees, and caregivers. - If results are stratified, detail how they support the improvement of care coordination.
+- 3. Explain how the SNP disseminates HRA information to the ICT and how the ICT uses the information. - 4.
+Provide detailed plan and rationale for reviewing, analyzing and stratifying HRA results. - !
+SNPs must describe the stratification process and detail how stratified results improves the care coordination process. - Describe mechanisms and communication used to provide HRA results to the ICT, provider network, enrollees, and caregivers.